wp-plugins/wp-app-studio/readme.txt

-Wp App Studio is easy to learn and use design tool for creating fully featured, advanced custom apps(plugins) based on WordPress platform.
+Wp App Studio is easy to learn and use design tool for creating fully featured custom apps(plugins) based on WordPress platform.
 No coding required.

  ==  Description  ==